 The Orlando Science Center is a real gem and a must do for families visiting Orlando.
 With countless interactive exhibits where kids can discover and learn through touching exploring and experimenting the Orlando Science Center gives kids the opportunity to learn about everything from electricity and engineering concepts to dinosaurs and local wildlife.

 We have gone to many science and children’s museums and the Orlando Science Center is now one of our favorites.
 All of the exhibits really captured my children’s attention sparking their curiosity and creativity.
 We spent hours here and the kids did not want to leave and we didn’t even get to do it all.
-We focused in the exhibits but the Orlando Science Center also has 3D movie theaters that offer an array of awe inspiring educational documentaries and Hollywood blockbuster movies.
+We focused on the exhibits but the Orlando Science Center also has 3D movie theaters that offer an array of awe-inspiring educational documentaries and Hollywood blockbuster movies.

 We can’t wait to go back and next time we will sure to take plan our visit so that we can check out the Crosby Observatory.
 Atop Orlando Science Center the observatory houses Florida’s largest publicly accessible refractor telescope along with several smaller scopes which available at selected times for solar and night sky viewing.

 The Crayola Experience is located in the Florida Mall and offers kids 70,000 square ft of hands-on colorful attractions.
 Focusing on fostering creativity the 25 interactive attractions combine color, chemistry and digital technology to create a one-of-a-kind family attraction.

 My kids really enjoyed melting their own crayons to create colorful masterpieces and melting and molding their favorite Crayola crayon colors into a fun shaped keepsake.
 They saw their creations come alive by digitalizing them in the Art Alive and Color Magic areas and were engaged and entertained with creative activities for hours.

 You can get tickets online on Tripadvisor here and there are often special sales!